Analytic solutions for stochastic hybrid models of gene regulatory networks: Introduction

-The analytic features of this differential equations are subtler than one may believe at a first glance: the innocent looking coupling turns a system of hyperbolic equations (which can be explicitly solved and whose solutions would otherwise become extinct in finite time) into a time-continuous Markov chain, which we are going to study by the classical theory of strongly-continuous semigroups of operators on an appropriate $L^1$-space.
-Proving well-posedness of the associated Cauchy problem is straightforward.
-Yet, determining the long-time behavior of this $C_0$-semigroup turns out to be more elusive than one could naively conjecture: one expects the system to converge to its steady-state solution, and this guess is indeed correct.
-More precisely, it is a natural goal to prove that the spectrum of the differential operator matrix acting on a vector-valued $L^1$-space that appears in~\eqref{eq:system} has no eigenvalue on the imaginary axis other than 0, thus excluding oscillatory behavior.
+Remarkably, d}etermining the long-time behavior of this $C_0$-semigroup turns out to be more elusive than one could naively conjecture: {this was already remarked in~\cite[\S~4.1]{zeiser2010autocatalytic}, where numerical simulations are run for rather specific choices of parameter}.
+One expects the system to converge to its steady-state solution, and this guess is indeed correct.
+More precisely, it is a natural goal to prove that the differential operator matrix acting on a vector-valued $L^1$-space that appears in~\eqref{eq:system} has no eigenvalue on the imaginary axis other than 0, thus excluding oscillatory behavior.
 However, the most classical techniques we have tried to apply to achieve this task fall short off the mark: in Section~\ref{sec:time-dep} we develop a method that seems to be new in the literature and of independent interest.
-It is based on a combination of classical Perron--Frobenius theory for positive semigroups and some recent compactness results on kernel operators on $L^1$-spaces.
+It is based on a combination of classical Perron--Frobenius theory for positive semigroups and some recent compactness results on kernel operators on $L^1$-spaces. {An estimate of the rate of convergence to the steady-state solution was obtained in~\cite{BenLebMal12}, but with respect to the much weaker topology induced by a Wasserstein distance}.

 In Section~\ref{SecLast} we finally compare our abstract results with numerical simulations, finding that they are in good agreement.